endless-sky/endless-sky-wiki/CreatingMissions.md

 payment [<base#> [<multiplier#>]]
 ```

-This specifies the payment for a mission, which depends on the number of jumps and the amount of cargo and passengers:
+This specifies the payment for a mission, which depends on the number of jumps between the source and destination and the amount of cargo and passengers.
+If the mission has waypoints or stopovers then the number of jumps needed to visit all waypoints and stopovers before reaching the destination is used.
+The exact formula is used to determine the final payment:

 ```c++
 base + multiplier * (jumps + 1) * (10 * (# of passengers) + (tons of cargo))